viceroypenguin/SuperLinq/Source/SuperLinq/readme.md

 This method has 2 overloads.

+### ToArray (with length)

+Optimized version of ToArray().
+Creates first array with expected length to avoid multiply copying items from smaller arrays to bigger.

 ### ToArrayByIndex

 Creates an array from an IEnumerable<T> where a function is used to determine